Ideal-adic completion of quasi-excellent rings (after Gabber): Gabber's weak local uniformization theorem for quasi-excellent schemes

 where $V_i \to V$ is the natural open immersion.

 If $X_i$ is a regular integral scheme for each $i = 1,\ldots,m$, we say that $\{ \phi_i :X_i \to Y \}_{i = 1,\ldots,m}$ is a \textit{regular alteration covering} of $Y$. \end{definition}

 We refer the reader to \cite{Book} for alteration coverings or the alteration topology in the general situation.
-The definiton adopted in \cite{Book} looks slightly different from the above one.
-However, we may resort to \cite[Th\'eor\`em 3.2.1; EXPOS\'E II]{Book}.
-For the convenience of readers, notice that the alteration topology is the same as Voevodsky's $h$-topology in the Noetherian case (see \cite{GL01} for the proof of this fact).
-Let us state Gabber's local uniformization theorem for which we refer the reader to \cite{Book}.
+The definition adopted in \cite{Book} looks slightly different from the above one.
+However, we may resort to \cite[Th\'eor\`eme 3.2.1; EXPOS\'E II]{Book}.
+A family of morphisms of the type we consider $\{ \phi_i :X_i \to Y \}_{i=1,\ldots, m}$, or a family of morphisms in ${\rm alt}/Y$ is a covering family for the alteration topology if and only if it is a covering family for the $h$-topology.
+Let us state Gabber's weak local uniformization theorem for which we refer the reader to \cite{Book}.

 \begin{theorem}[Gabber] Assume that $Y$ is a quasi-excellent Noetherian integral scheme.
 Then there exists a regular alteration covering of $Y$. \end{theorem}